theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 ---
 ### Introduction

 **1995** was an important year in the computer programming world.
-This year, four new programming languages were released that would go on to influence the programming community in ways that were not anticipated at the time of their official release.
-Incidentally, this was also the time that the web was just beginning to make waves and the Internet was on the verge of exploding to the mainstream.
+This year, four new programming languages were released that would go on to influence the entire programming community in ways that were not anticipated at the time of their official announcements.
+Incidentally, this was also the time that the web was just beginning to make waves and the Internet was on the verge of exploding into the mainstream digital culture.

 The four languages that made their debut in 1995 were **Java**, **JavaScript**, **PHP** and **Ruby**.
-Although there wasn't any much fanfare accompanying their release, these languages would eventually grow to become ubiquitous programming tools for most sofware developers.
+Although there wasn't any much fanfare accompanying their respective releases, these languages would eventually grow to become ubiquitous programming tools to most sofware developers.
 Up until that time, **C** and **C++** were the dominant languages.
 Despite the fact that these two were very powerful, they were not inherently suited for the world-wide web.
 In addition they were often considered to be a little complicated and intimidating to novice programmers (especially C++).

 Among the four, Java proved to be a runaway success.
 With its oft quoted slogan of "**Write Once, Run Anywhere**", Java became an intant hit as it was much easier to learn and master (compared to C++).
 Java also introduced the novel idea of a Virtual Machine (**JVM**), that made it possible to write programs that would be run on different platforms without the need for recompilations.

 ### The Need for New Programming Languages

-Beginning in the 2000s, the programming landscape started shifting.
+Beginning in the 2000s, the programming landscape started changing.
 More and more computing machines started shipping with multiple processors and even individual processors had more than one core.
-This shift in computing hardware necessitated the need for programming languages that would take full advantage of the new processor architecture.
+This shift in the nature of computing hardware necessitated the need for programming languages that would take full advantage of the new processor architecture.
 Languages needed to be able to execute processes concurrently and/or in parallel in order to maximize the potential of the new multi-core processors. **Concurrency** was no longer an after-thought, it needed to be built into the language itself.

 In recent years, there has also been a resurgent interest in [functional programming](https://en.wikipedia.org/wiki/Functional_programming), a paradigm that tries to eliminate [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) as much as possible.
 As a matter of fact, the occurrence of side effects has proven to be a bane in the modern programmer's life.
 It usually makes the process of debugging code (the one activity that every programmer dreads) far much harder.
-In concurrent programming, **safety** and **immutability** of data becomes an important issue.
+In a concurrent environment, **safety** and **immutability** of data becomes an important issue.
 Data corruption should be kept at a minimum as much as possible.

 Last but not least, modern machines have continued to grow very powerful.
-While in the past, much emphasis was put on the performance speeds of the programs, this focus has recently faded.
+While in the past, much emphasis was put on the performance speeds of programs, this focus has recently faded.
 Instead, much attention has shifted towards programmer productivity.
 As a result, it pays for a programming language to have neat and elegant syntax, which is easy to write and read.
 A new developer should be able to pick it up quickly and be up and running with the language in the shortest time possible.
-One ought to be able to play with the language right from beginning through an interactive loop, commonly known as the **REPL** (Read-Eval-Print Loop), without having to go through tedious setup and compilation processes.
+One ought to be able to play with the language right from the beginning through an interactive loop, commonly known as the **REPL** (Read-Eval-Print Loop), without having to go through tedious setup and compilation processes.

 ### Teaching an Old Dog New Tricks

 In order to stay relevant in the emerging programming landscape, a lot of efforts have been made to update older languages like Java and C++ to fit into the current state of affairs.
-In Java for example, ***Lambda Expressions*** and the ***Streams API*** were added in the **Java 8** release, and **Java 9** now ships with a REPL. **Multithreading** libraries have also been incorporated into the languages in order to enhance their concurrency abilities.
+In Java for example, ***Lambda Expressions*** and the ***Streams API*** were added in the **Java 8** release, and **Java 9** will now ship with a REPL. **Multithreading** libraries have also been incorporated into the languages in order to enhance their concurrency abilities.
 The main drawback for these 'old' languages is that they were never built from the ground up to solve the emerging problems in the modern programming world.
-Trying to retrofit new features into the languages isn't an elegant solution either.
+Trying to retrofit new features into the languages hasn't proved to be an elegant solution either.
 This leaves us with no other choice except to embrace new programming languages that have been designed from the ground up to address some of the thorny issues in modern software engineering.

 ### Necessity is the Mother of Invention

-Due to the factors discussed above (and many others not mentioned in this article), several programming languages have been invented in order to solve some (if not all) of the problems.
-I call these languages 'modern programming languages' because all of the them have been released within this century.
+Due to the factors discussed above (and many others not mentioned in this article), several programming languages have been invented in order to try and tackle some (if not all) of these problems.
+I refer to these languages as '**modern**' because all of the them have been released within this century.
 As you will soon realize, most of these new languages have a lot in common.
 The syntax of some of them look very similar.

 Some of the common features shared by most of the languages are:

 >* variables are preferred to be ***immutable*** by default
-* type inference
+* type ***inference***
 * most of them emphasize ***type safety***
-* most of them have trailing function return types
+* most of them have ***trailing*** function return types
 * some of them offer easier ways of spawning multiple processes that can be executed in parallel ***asynchronously***
 * some of them offer easier ways for ***inter-process communication*** through channels (or similar primitives)
 * most of them emphasize the ***functional*** style of programming (e.g. pattern matching and lazy evaluation)
-* most of them don't require semi-colons as statement terminators
+* most of them don't ***require*** semi-colons as statement terminators
 * most of them offer a ***REPL***
 * most of them are ***statically-typed***
 * most of them have ***clean and elegant syntax***, without much clutter and verbosity